Ytodi31/Time_To_Collision_using_3D_Object_Tracking/readme.md

 The project uses camera-based object classification to cluster LiDAR points and computes TTC estimate by tracking 3D bounding boxes.

 ## Pipeline
-In this final project, you will implement the missing parts in the schematic.
-To do this, you will complete four major tasks:

 1. Detection with Camera :
 -  Keypoint detection is perfomed followed by kepypoint matching between consecutive frames.
 The implementation allows the user to choose a keypoint detection method from classics such as HARRIS, SIFT, SHITOMASI and fast detectors such as FAST.
 BRIEF, ORB, BRISK, AKAZE and FREAK.
 - After keypoints detection, desciptors are extracted for the keypoints.
 Keypoint extraction can be chosen by the user from the following options : BRISK, BRIEF, ORB, FREAK, AKAZE, SIFT.